How long do home equity loans take?

 How long does it take to receive funds from a home equity loan?

-The average time between when you complete your application and when you receive a payout typically takes approximately 55 days.
-However, the exact time will vary between homeowners based on how complex your situation is and how long it takes you to submit your paperwork.
+The exact time will vary between homeowners and lenders based on how complex your situation is,how long it takes you to submit paperwork, and how long it take a lender to process your application.

 During this process, you may require the expertise of attorneys, licensed appraisers, and title agents.
 For this reason, most home equity loans include additional processing fees and closing costs.
 However, a Discover home equity loan has no origination fees, no appraisal fees, and no charges at closing.